mozilla/nunjucks/docs/templating.md

 foo,bar,bear
 ```

-This will also work for arrays:
+This  behaviour is applicable to arrays:

 **Input**